The SnowMan's JAWS For Windows Scripts Page

 - We have permission from Freedom Scientific to distribute the Sound Forge tutorial prepared for sound forge 4.5.
 While some aspects of sound forge have changed since this tutorial was prepared, it remains mostly relevant today, and is still quite instructive to the Sound Forge beginner.
 To acquire a copy, write to

-- Script Manager scripts, for the JAWS script manager, updated to version 18, to add support for For loops, and ForeEach loops.
+- Script Manager scripts, for the JAWS script manager, at version 18, to add support for For loops, and ForeEach loops.

-- JLS_Utilities, for script developers, is updated to version 44 to improve object navigation, clean up
+- JLS_Utilities, for script developers, is at version 44 to improve object navigation, clean up

 the hot key help, several other iprovements.
 Now has an installer!